niceyeti/niceyeti.github.io/static/notes/dynamo_db.md

 ### Optimistic Locking

 Atomic counters can be implemented in attributes; likewise, Conditional Writes allow only writing values based on comparison with existing values.
-This directly extends optimistic locking, whereby a client request to write a value, only if its version number is an expected value:
+This directly extends optimistic locking, whereby a client requests to write a value, only if its version number is an expected value:

 * if the version number is expected, the update succeeds
 * if the version number is wrong, the update fails